ErrorNull0/villagers/README.txt

 - villager tells player they are busy if player tries to chat or trade while another player is doing so first
 - added <village> and <schem> parameter to chat command
 - organized all code into their own lua files
+- infospec on villager has useful info (and some not)

 v0.14